417-72KI/StubNetworkKit/README.md

 Otherwise, you should inject `URLSessionConfiguration` instance that stub is registered.

-Sample codes with using `Alamofire` or `APIKit` exist as test-cases in [StubNetworkKitTests.swift](https://github.com/417-72KI/StubNetworkKit/blob/main/Tests/StubNetworkKitTests/StubNetworkKitTests.swift).
+Sample codes with using `Alamofire` or `APIKit` exist in [Sample](https://github.com/417-72KI/StubNetworkKit/tree/main/Tests/StubNetworkKitTests/Sample).

 ## Example
 ### Basic